The new WordPress block editor (Gutenberg) introduced an awesome feature called Reusable Blocks.

 Over time, there will be blocks that you don’t want to use anymore or blocks that need to be updated or renamed.

 Managing all your saved blocks can be done in the Gutenberg editor.
-To manage your blocks, click on the add new block icon and under the Reusable blocks tab, you’ll find a ‘Manage All Reusable Blocks’ link.
+To manage your blocks, click on the ‘+’ sign from the top corner of the left-hand side and click on ‘Reusable’ tab.

 How To Export/Import Reusable Blocks